Intensive outpatient · IOP

 Compare clinical hours, intensity, and fit so your family can choose between virtual IOP and outpatient therapy with confidence.

-Both IOP and outpatient therapy are outpatient levels of care — your teen lives at home.
+At Mental Health For Teens, both IOP and outpatient therapy are outpatient levels of care — your teen lives at home.
 The difference is clinical intensity: IOP provides 9–12+ hours per week; outpatient typically offers 1–3 sessions weekly.

 IOP fits when anxiety, depression, self-harm concerns, or school avoidance need structured, frequent support.
 Outpatient fits milder symptoms, maintenance after IOP, or teens who thrive with weekly therapy plus family check-ins.